-How did you end up at Pine Cove?
-What is your current position?
+How did you get to Pine Cove?

 How did you get your camp name?